What are NPS surveys?

 Toggle the COMMENT BOX box on in order to enable user comments for the surveys.
 The comment box does not appear until a button has been selected.
 This design increases comment rate by 50%.

-Once this is done, you can navigate to the Edit Audiences page to configure the audiences for this campaign.
+Once this is done, you can navigate to the Edit Audiences page to configure the audiences for this engagement.